 Jidai Matsuri is one of the three most important annual festivals in Kyoto and is held on October 22 each year.
 About two thousand participants, donned in Japanese traditional costumes, reenact the city’s history through Japan’s historical landmarks.
 This procession was established in 1895 and tours downtown Kyoto, between the Imperial Palace and Heian shrine.

-2020's Jidai Matsuri and related events are cancelled as a precautionary measure to prevent the spreading of Coronavirus in Japan
+2021 Jidai Matsuri festival canceled to prevent the spread of the Coronavirus in Japan

 Jidai Matsuri is the last great festival of the year in Kyoto, as well as the autumnal counterpart of spring’s Aoi Matsuri.
 The two events share many characteristic features: